Last updated: 19/02/2025

 Zeekr X

-Geely owned Zeekr has launched their first EV in Australia, the Zeekr X small SUV.
-The Zeekr X shares the same Sustainable Experience Architecture (SEA) platform as the Volvo EX30, Polestar 4 and Smart #1.
+Geely owned Zeekr launched in Australia with the Zeekr X small SUV.
+The Zeekr X shares the same Sustainable Experience Architecture (SEA) platform as the Volvo EX30, Polestar 4, Smart #1 / #3 and larger 009 people mover.
 The dual-motor Zeekr X also has the same 3.8 second 0-100 km/h time as a dual-motor Polestar 4, but is slower than the smaller and lighter Volvo EX30.

 Australian specifications include a single motor rear-wheel drive and dual-motor all-wheel drive variants, sharing the same 66 kWh battery pack.
 Zeekr X starting prices are just below comparable variants of the Volvo EX30 but above the Smart #1.